Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Abstract

 \section{Abstract}

-This paper presents an optimization framework for multi-modal energy systems at the low voltage (LV) distribution grid level, to assess the techno-economic potential of flexibility components and coordination between agents.
-The expected and rapid electrification of residential heating and mobility sectors will drive the existing distribution grid assets beyond their planned operating conditions.
-This change will also reveal new flexibility possibilities through sector coupling and end-user prosumer coordination.
-These options can be collectively harnessed to alleviate the wide-scale LV grid reinforcement needs.
-However, the size of the planning and optimization problem can now grow to intractable levels even for commercial solvers.
-Additionally, the presumption of complete coordination within the distribution system is far from the current reality.
-In this work, we apply a multi-level approach, separating the planning and operation stages of the systems with different temporal scales.
-This reduces the computational burden and also simulates the realistic level of system coordination for an LV distribution grid.
-Case studies conducted for a representative rural grid in Germany clearly show a high economic potential in the flexible operation of buildings with increased integration of photovoltaics and reduced capacity sizing of heat pumps.
-The scenario with an idealized level of system coordination shows a peak reduction to the effect of completely avoiding any grid reinforcement.
-The framework can be applied to any combination of grid and component types, to outline the broad landscape of future LV distribution grids.
+The rapid electrification of residential heating and mobility sectors is expected to drive the existing distribution grid assets beyond their planned operating conditions.
+This change will also reveal new potentials through sector coupling, flexibilities, and the local exchange of decentralized generation.
+This paper thus presents an optimization framework for multi-modal energy systems at the low voltage (LV) distribution grid level.
+In this, we focus on the reinforcement requirements of the grid and the techno-economic assessment of flexibility components and coordination between agents.
+By employing a multi-level approach, computational complexity is reduced, and various levels of coordination and flexibilities are implemented.
+We conclude the work with a case study for a representative rural grid in Germany, in which we observe high economic potential in the flexible operation of buildings, majorly thanks to better integration of photovoltaics.
+Across all paradigms barring a best-case benchmark, grid reinforcement based on a mix of passive and active measures was necessary.
+A synergy effect is observed between flexibilities and coordination, as their combination reduces the peaks to the extent of completely avoiding grid reinforcement.
+The presented framework can be applied with a wide range of grid and component types to outline the broad landscape of future LV distribution grids.